pedrov718/Shark_Attacks/README.md

-# Predicting the Porbability that a Shark Attack will be Fatal
+# Predicting the Probability that a Shark Attack will be Fatal

 ## Given Demographic Data of victims can you resonable predict who can survive an encounter with a shark?